 The SDM is responsible for the smooth flow of task execution; on eliminating blockers and keeping the focus on finishing work instead of starting it.

 As a catalyst for positive change, the SDM ensures a fit for purpose service delivery in which work items flow as quicky and smoothly as possible.

 The Cumulative Flow Diagram (CFD) is one of SDM’s most powerful tools when it comes to spotting bottlenecks.
 It displays all process states as colored bands.
 If the bands start expanding, this means the SDM needs to pay closer attention to the increasing WIP trend hindering the workflow efficiency.

 Lead the daily standup

-Daily standups are a great opportunity for the SDM to gather the team around and help maintain a streamlined, obstacle-free workflow with a focus on delivery.
+Daily standup are a great opportunity for the SDM to gather the team around and help maintain a streamlined, obstacle-free workflow with a focus on delivery

 Typically standing in front of the Kanban board, the SDM will focus on the work that’s nearly done, figuring out the ways of completing it as soon as possible.
 When there’s a task that’s been on the board for a long time, the SDM investigates and communicates the reasons behind the delays.

-The Aging Chart is an indispensable tool when one needs to track how much time current work spends in progress.
-Acting quickly is vital as older tasks that haven’t been dealt with generate flow debt, rendering the workflow unstable and unpredictable.
+The Aging Char is an indispensable tool when one needs to track how much time current work spends in progress.
+Acting quickly is vital as older tasks that haven’t been dealt with generateflow deb, rendering the workflow unstable and unpredictable

 Ensure smooth, punctual delivery

-This is where Cycle Time Histogram (CTS) fits in place.
-Not only does the CTS show the probability distribution of cycle times along with how many days different tasks took to complete, but it also reveals the probability of that commitment being met.
+This is where the Cycle Time Histogram (CT) fits in place.
+Not only does the CTS show the probability distribution of cycle times along with how many days different tasks took to complete, but it also reveals the probability of that commitment being met

 Nave’s powerful data-visualization toolkit helps you optimize your flow and take your team to a whole new level.
 Try our analytics for free on your favorite project management tool.